 A GLORIOUS WEEKEND AT DEEP ROOTS… FRESH BEATS RHYTHM PARADE & MORE!

 Fabulously fun FREE events happen every year, throughout the day Friday, Saturday and Sunday, and some general themes have developed over the years.
-We are always exploring new projects so plug in to our website on occasion to read about how the 2017 festival is shaping up.
+We are always exploring new projects so plug in to our website or our Facebook page to read about how the 2018 festival is shaping up.
 We will post details from time to time.
-The Deep Roots Music Festival 2016 booklet provides detail on what has been … giving a good sense of what may be …!

 Friday, free music performances start.
 People are encouraged to bring a chair and spend some part of the afternoon at the Clock Park tent where, usually starting at 2pm, various musicians entertain.
 Artists@Acadia is another option for free performances that has always been popular.